mcsee/Software-Design-Articles/Articles/Theory/Null - The Billion Dollar Mistake/readme.md

 ![Null: The Billion Dollar Mistake](Null%20The%20Billion%20Dollar%20Mistake.png)

 *He is not your friend.
-It does not simplify life or make you more efficient.
+It doesn't simplify life or make you more efficient.
 Just more lazy.
 It is time to stop using null*

 > TL;DR: The simple mistake that is causing a lot of problems.